oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -05

+   * Defined the structure of the Holder Binding JWT.
    * Added initial IANA media type and structured suffix registration requests
    * Added considerations around forwarding credentials
    * Removed Example 2b and merged the demo of decoy digests into Example 2a